Maryland workers’ compensation insurance

 If you are one of the above exempt individuals, it's still a good idea to carry workers' comp coverage.
 If you're injured on the job, there's a chance your health insurance provider could deny the claim, leaving you with expensive medical bills.
 Workers' comp coverage would protect against the high cost of medical expenses.

-How much does workers' compensation coverage cost in Maryland?
+How much does workers' compensation insurance cost in Maryland?

-Estimated employer rates for workers’ compensation in Maryland are $0.90 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Maryland are $0.79 per $100 of covered wages [PDF].

 Workers' compensation covers the cost of medical treatment and provides wage-loss benefits for employees who are injured on the job.